WilliamRagstad/WilliamRagstad.github.io/content/posts/profunctor-optics/index.md

 ## Conclusion

-Without optics, a lot of code ends up reimplementing the same shape of “dig in, modify, rebuild” for many different structures.
+Without optics, a lot of code ends up reimplementing the same shape of "dig in, modify, rebuild" for many different structures.
 Optics let you name these focuses once and reuse them everywhere.
 In a follow-up post, we’ll translate this idea into a concrete implementation and see what an idiomatic design looks like.
 **Stay tuned!**